adangert/JoustMania/README.md

 This will allow you to charge 9 controllers at once through the pi

-A good power supply is recommended, (if you see a lightning bolt at the top right of your screen it means your pi is under voltage) Something like this should work well: (https://www.amazon.com/dp/B00L88M8TE)

 Installation
 ---------------------------

-0. [Download](https://www.raspberrypi.org/downloads/raspbian/) and [Install](https://www.raspberrypi.org/documentation/installation/installing-images/README.md) Raspbian on the micro SD card, this build was tested on the full version of raspian stretch.
+0. [Download](https://www.raspberrypi.org/downloads/raspbian/) and [Install](https://www.raspberrypi.org/documentation/installation/installing-images/README.md) Raspbian on the micro SD card, this build was tested on the full version of raspian buster.
 0. Connect the bluetooth adapters and speaker
 0. Turn on the pi, open a Terminal and run these commands, the pi will reboot on a successful install
 0. If prompted about restarting services select yes